Directors’ Life Insurance: Tax-Efficient Cover for UK Company Directors

 Directors’ Life Insurance (Relevant Life): Tax-Efficient Cover for UK Company Directors

-It’s not designed for Key Person cover or shareholder buyouts, it is personal family protection funded by the company.
+It’s not designed for Key Persons cover or shareholder buyouts, it is personal family protection funded by the company.
 Our Business Protection Specialist can guide you through the setup and provide live quotes in minutes.

 Are you a company director concerned about what would happen should you pass?
 Are you looking into the various types of life insurance available to you and wondering what are your best options?